Cheese is a delicious type of dairy food. While everyone has their favorite, some people like to discover new varieties of cheese.

 There are thousands of types of cheese worldwide, if not more.
 With all the different cheese classes, regional cheeses, and local recipes, it is hard to state an exact number.

 The “best cheese” is very subjective and depends on the individual.
-However, most cheese options are nutritionally beneficial and contain many nutrients.
+However, most cheese options taste good and contain beneficial nutrients.
 In short, the “best cheese” is simply the one you enjoy the most.

 As a cheese lover, this was immensely enjoyable to read.
 Thank you for this guide.
 However, although you listed Epoisses and other cheeses I’ve never heard of, you left out Emmenthal and Edam, common cheeses found in most supermarkets, at least in my part of the world.
 Anyway, kudos for a great article!